 - The Gmail sending limit is about 100-150 emails per day via SMTP.
 The limit via the Gmail interface is 500 per day.

-- If you use your own email account to send smtp mail, remember that changing your email password, this will break outgoing email from your website, so you must remember to also change it on your website too.
+- If you use your own email account to send smtp mail, remember that changing your email password will break outgoing email from your website, so you must remember to also change it on your website too.
 It is better to have a separate email account just for sending email from the website.

 If you are a G Suite customer, then you can also use their SMTP relay service instead, which would be preferable.